-For instance, candidates belonging to unreserved category must fall in the age bracket of 21 years to 30 years.
+For instance, candidates belonging to the unreserved categories must fall in the age bracket of 21 years to 30 years.
 However, there is a relaxation of 5 years for SC and ST candidates.
-In addition, every candidate must hold a graduation degree (in any field) to fulfill the basic qualification criteria for SBI PO exam.
-Read this article to get updated information on SBI PO eligibility criteria 2020.
+In addition, every candidate must hold a graduation degree (in any field) to fulfil the basic qualification criteria for the SBI PO exam.
+Read this article to get updated information on SBI PO eligibility criteria 2021.

 The parameters that come under SBI PO eligibility criteria include: